 The Main Event: Violence Meets Personality

 The tale of the tape favors Pimblett in ways that matter and Gaethje in ways that might matter more.
-Pimblett holds a two-inch reach advantage at 73 inches, and at 5’10” to Gaethje’s 5’11”, both fighters will operate in similar ranges.
+Pimblett holds a two-inch reach advantage at 73 inches, and at 5’10” to Gaethje’s 5’11”, per UFC Stats, both fighters will operate in similar ranges.
 But physical attributes have never been what defines a Gaethje fight.
 What defines a Gaethje fight is pressure, leg kicks that accumulate damage like compound interest, and a chin that has absorbed shots that would have ended most careers.

 Gaethje’s path to this fight tells you everything about his standing in the division.
 After losing to Islam Makhachev for the undisputed title in 2023, he rebounded with a knockout of Dustin Poirier and a dominant decision over Dan Hooker.
 That’s two top-ten lightweights dispatched in ways that reminded everyone why Gaethje remains dangerous even as he enters the twilight of his career.
 His power hasn’t diminished, and his pressure game has actually become more refined as he’s learned to pace himself better over five rounds.